-This recipe is different in that, where others use chopped chocolate and cream to achieve a thick consistency, I employ the easily digested starch, arrowroot.
+This recipe is different in that, where others use chopped chocolate and cream to achieve a thick consistency, I employ something a bit healthier….tapioca!

-I find that stevia on its own is a bit too off-putting, but paired with another source of sweetness, it generates the perfect taste while still lowering the carbs (and candida effects).
+I find that stevia on its own is a bit too off-putting.
+When paired with another source of sweetness, however, it generates the perfect taste while still lowering the carbs (and candida effects).

-Celestial Hot Chocolate
+Thick and Healthy Hot Chocolate

-- 1 c. dairy-free milk of your choice
+- 2 cups milk of your choice

-- 2 T. cocoa powder
+- 2 Tbsp cocoa powder